acapro/Spina-Contact-Forms/README.md

 In your view, call `<%= spina_contact_form%>`
 That's it!
 Use Mailcatcher for local development, and test it out.

+Contact Forms are scoped to the current_theme, so any changes to the theme name or setting a different theme for the account will cause a separate contact form to be loaded.

 ## Contributing
 Contributions are welcome!
 It is still in an early stage, and more features are required.
 Fork it, and create a pull request.